-During the year ended 31 December 2023, the allocated capital increased to AED 100,000 thousand by capitalization of retained earnings.
-(2022: the allocated capital increased to AED 84,329 thousand by capitalization of retained earnings)
+During the year ended 31 December 2024, there is no change in allocated capital of AED 100,000 thousand (2023: the allocated capital increased to AED 100,000 thousand by capitalization of retained earnings)

 The allocated capital is not distributable to the Head Office.
-The Branch has created a non-distributable equity reserve titled as "Regulatory credit risk reserve" and this reserve is maintained at a level as instructed by the Central Bank of UAE and the movement in the regulatory credit risk reserve and designated capital is in line with the provision required to be held by the Branch.
+The Bank has created a non-distributable equity reserve titled as "Regulatory credit risk reserve" and this reserve is maintained at a level as instructed by the Central Bank of UAE and the movement in the regulatory credit risk reserve and designated capital is in line with the provision required to be held by the Bank.